Skip to content

 • You must have an offer for a training opportunity before you submit your Academic Training application to ISS (authorization is specific to your job/internship/training opportunity)

 • Academic Training is limited to 18 months or the length of your academic program (enrollment), whichever is shorter.
 This includes training both before and after completion of studies.
 The total training period may not exceed the amount of time spent in the full course of study.
+For postdoctoral training, the overall limit is 36 months.

 • All Academic Training is counted as full-time, even if employment is on a part-time basis.